My Dear Marthandan

 My Dear Marthandan is a 1990 Indian Tamil-language film directed by Pratap Pothen and produced by Sivaji Productions, starring Prabhu and Khushbu.
 It is loosely based on the 1988 American film Coming to America.
-It was later remade into telugu as "Raja Vikramarka" starring chiranjeevi.
 The film was released on 24 August 1990.

 Plot

 Marthandan lives with his parents in a palace.
 He sets out to Chennai to find a girl.
 There he meets "Idea Mani", who is very cunning and tries to make money from the innocent Marthandan in comical ways.
 He meets a girl named Rani in a bakery and befriends her.
 The rest of the story is about how he tries to win her over and how he understands the value of money.

 Production

-According to Khushbu, the film's climax was shot at Sholinganallur, Chennai.
+According to Khushbu, the film's climax was shot at Sholinganallur, Madras.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.